heavenlyblues/kracker_barrel/README.md

 # Hash Generation Utility "test_hash.py"

 The provided Python script hash_generator.py is designed to create hashed versions of passwords using four different cryptographic algorithms: Argon2, bcrypt, Scrypt, and PBKDF2.
-This utility is useful for generating hashes to test the password cracker tool or for setting up your password verification systems.
+This utility is useful for generating hashes to test the password cracker tool.